Laurae2/R_Installation/README.md

 ### Step 16: Best VNC for remote control

 Unhappy with x2go crashing on Windows?
 Use VNC!
+It works very well even for very high latency (>300ms) low bandwidth (<1Mbps) networks/routing through Internet.
+Setup with SSH port forwarding obviously to not give out your passwords in clear text!

 TigerVNC, this is the BEST solution: